Bluecraft-AI/gamefunnels-hub/README.md

 # Game Funnels Hub

-This repository serves as the main hub for the Game Funnels collection of retro-inspired browser games, hosted at [run.gamefunnels.ai](http://run.gamefunnels.ai).
+This repository serves as the main hub for the Game Funnels collection of retro-inspired browser games, hosted at [gamefunnels.ai](http://gamefunnels.ai).

 ## Available Games

-- [Stick Fighter](http://run.gamefunnels.ai/stick-fighter/) - A Windows XP-themed stick figure fighting game with local multiplayer.
+- [Stick Fighter](http://gamefunnels.ai/stick-fighter/) - A Windows XP-themed stick figure fighting game with local multiplayer.

 ## How It Works

-This repository is set up as the main GitHub Pages site for the custom domain `run.gamefunnels.ai`.
+This repository is set up as the main GitHub Pages site for the custom domain `gamefunnels.ai`.
 Games are hosted as subdirectories within this repository and are accessible as subpaths of the main domain.

 ## Repository Structure